bluebanquise/bluebanquise/documentation/vocabulary.rst

 For example, there will be a role called dhcp_server, that contains tasks to install, configure and start the dhcp server.

-In **BlueBanquise**, default path is /etc/bluebanquise/roles.
+In **BlueBanquise**, default path is ``/var/lib/bluebanquise/roles``.

-Note that /etc/bluebanquise/roles is split in multiple directories, but ansible.cfg file is configured to use roles in all of them.
+Note that Bluebanquise roles are provided via Ansible collections, and so are managed by your Ansible local installation.

 Roles are the **AUTOMATION LOGIC**.